VB-groupoids and representation theory of Lie groupoids: -groupoids

 Let $\Gamma$ be a $\VB$-groupoid as in \eqref{diag:vbg}.
 In this section, we give formulas and some geometric explanation for the components $\boundary, \Delta^C, \Delta^E, \Omega$ that correspond (via Theorem \ref{thm:2term}) to a representation up to homotopy of $G$ on the $2$-term graded vector bundle $E \oplus C[1]$.
-The formulas for the components (and hence the representation up to homotopy) depend on the choice of a (right-)horizontal lift $h$.

-Although it is possible to check conditions \eqref{eq:4eq1}--\eqref{eq:unit2} directly, we will not do so.
-Instead, we will later see in \S\ref{sec:vbsuperrep} that there is a \emph{canonically} defined complex that, given a choice of horizontal lift, can be identified with $C(G;E \oplus C[1])$.
+Although it is possible to check conditions \eqref{eq:4eq1}--\eqref{eq:unit2} directly (see Example \ref{ex:semi2}), we will not do so.
+Instead, we will later see in \S\ref{sec:vbsuperrep} that there is a \emph{canonically} defined complex that, given a horizontal lift, can be identified with $C(G;E \oplus C[1])$.
 In Appendix \ref{appendix:derivation}, we show that the formulas for $\boundary$, $\Delta^C$, $\Delta^E$, and $\Omega$ can be derived by transferring the differential from the canonical complex to $C(G;E \oplus C[1])$ and decomposing into homogeneous components.
-From this point of view, we will be able to conclude by construction that \eqref{eq:4eq1}--\eqref{eq:unit2} hold.
+Conditions \eqref{eq:4eq1}--\eqref{eq:unit2} are then immediate consequences.

-\subsubsection{The core-anchor \texorpdfstring{$\boundary$}{}}
+\subsubsection{The core-anchor}